HarshRajMishra1995/doctor-appointment/README.md

 - Appointment booking with conflict prevention
 - RESTful architecture with modular service design
 - PostgreSQL as the database
-- Prisma as ORM, using the `pg` client under the hood
+- Pg as ORM, using the `pg` client under the hood

 ---